Chun5/works/index.rst

   WorldFirst enterprise solution is developed to boost the financial inclusion by driving a significant increase in digital payment across the globe.
-I cooperate with developers and SAs, then write API specification documents for the payment related modules.
+I cooperate with developers and system admins, then write API specifications for the payment associated modules.

 My works